Maggie Resha

-Matabello Magdeline Resha, also known as Maggie Resha (May 5, 1923 - September 2003) was a nurse as well as a member of the African National Congress and the African National Congress Women's League.
+Matebello Magdeline Resha, also known as Maggie Resha (May 5, 1923 - September 2003) was a nurse as well as a member of the African National Congress and the African National Congress Women's League.
 She organized meetings for the adoption of the Freedom Charter in 1955.

 Early life

 Resha was born in 1923 in Matatiele in the Eastern Cape of South Africa as the second of nine children.
 ‘Matabello’ is a Sesotho name which means ‘Hope’.
 Her second name, ‘Magdeline,’ was a name she received during her christening.
 She was named after her grandfather's eldest brother's wife.
 Maggie Resha was the daughter of Tsekiso Tsiu and Moselantja Mokhele.
 Resha's father Tsekiso Tsiu was the son of Moselantja Mokhele.
 Moselantja Mokhele, Matabello's grandmother, was the daughter of a prestigious farmer in the Eastern Cape and was married to an Anglican missionary.
 The father of Matabello's grandmother, her great-grandfather, Tsekiso Tsiu, was related to the royal Lesotho family.

 Soon after Resha turned one, she was given to her mother's unmarried sister, Maylia, to be raised on her father's farm ‘La Grange’ in Pontseng, which was approximately seven miles from St James.
 Maylia, a domestic worker, raised Maggie for most of her early life.
 Later, she moved back with her entire family to a farming community called Klein Jonas.